WOMEN’S VOICES NOW, INC.

 - Considering alternatives to Board Member financial contributions/fees in the form of fundraising efforts, skills/expertise, in-kind support and connection opportunities.

-Our Girls’ Voices Now program empowers girls and femme-identifying youth ages 14-18 from low-income and underrepresented communities of Los Angeles County to find, develop, and use their voice for positive social change through filmmaking.
-Girls’ Voices Now works not only to increase gender parity, equity, and equality in the film and media industry, and society as a whole, but also focuses specifically on young women who are historically underrepresented in film and media, that is to say, young women who:
+Our Girls’ Voices Now program empowers youth ages 14-18 from low-income and underrepresented communities of Los Angeles County to find, develop, and use their voice for social change through filmmaking.
+Girls’ Voices Now works not only to increase gender parity, equity, and equality in the film and media industry, and society as a whole, but also focuses specifically on youth who are historically underrepresented in film and media, that is to say, youth who:

 - Come from underrepresented minority groups, including African American/Black, Hispanic or Latina, Bi/ Multiracial, Native American/Alaskan, and Native Hawaiian/Pacific Islander;